 Andy has played DOUBLE BASS and BASS GUITAR with many artists including:

 4 Hero, Laura Mvula, Eska, Natacha Atlas, Carleen Anderson, Annie Lennox, Kylie Minogue, Mark Murphy, Rumer, Lou Rhodes, Ursula Rucker, Omar, Shea Seger, Larry John Wilson, Nitin Sawhney, Annie Ross, Chris Bowden, Boris Grebenshikov, Tanya Wells, Mor Kabasi, Macadi Nahhas, Luna Cohen, Heather Bambrick, Randolph Matthews, Tracey Thorn, Cara Dillon, Martin & Eliza Carthy, Martha Reeves and the Vandellas, Tim Minchin, Tim Vine, Lee Mack, John Hegley and Harry Hill.

-Also on the odd occasion with Van Morrison, Georgie Fame, Tommy Smith, Labi Siffre, Jim Mullen, Didier Lockwood, Martin Taylor, Petula Clarke, Helen Shapiro, Midge Ure, Jesse Rae, Will Young, Willard White, Tony Hadley, Gary Bartz, Ernest Ranglin, Debashish Bhattacharya, Ibrahim Maalouf, Reggie Watts, Lisa Knapp, George Soule, Bonnie Bramlet, Ballet Rambert, and The Ukulele Orchestra of Great Britian.
+Also on the odd occasion with Van Morrison, Georgie Fame, Tommy Smith, Labi Siffre, Jim Mullen, Didier Lockwood, Martin Taylor, Petula Clarke, Helen Shapiro, Midge Ure, Jesse Rae, Will Young, Willard White, Tony Hadley, Gary Bartz, Ernest Ranglin, Debashish Bhattacharya, Ibrahim Maalouf, Reggie Watts, Lisa Knapp, George Soule, Bonnie Bramlet, Charlie Dore, Ballet Rambert, and The Ukulele Orchestra of Great Britian.

 Although often asked, Andy doesn’t wish he played the flute.
 He does however play the equally portable CHROMATIC HARMONICA!